shanicohen1902/no-sql-db-comparison/README.md

  - Scale horizontally ability.
  NoSQL databases are designed to be scaled across multiple data centers / clusters.
 They usually try improving scalability of the data store by distributing data processing.
  - Fast – high performance.
-no joins - read or write to one table.
+No joins - read or write to one table.
 The process of multiple data across tables calls denormalization.
 Many NoSQL databases rely on denormalization and try to optimize for the denormalized case.
 For instance, say you are reading a blog post together with its comments in a document-oriented database.
 Often, the comments will be saved together with the post itself.
 This means that it will be faster to retrieve all of them together, as they are stored in the same place and you do not have to perform a join.
  - Querying language – not SQL!
  - Capabilities to store large volume of data - scale out